 - Fails to appear in class, there is no refund.

 CTE students taking an online class in Canvas are given a four-day grace period to review the procedures for the online classroom and the course syllabus.
 It the student feels they will not have the capacity complete the class, they may request in writing, during the four day grace period from the day the class officially started, to drop the class for a refund less the $6 administrative fee.

 If a student believes they qualify for class adaptations or accommodations under the ADA, it is the student’s responsibility to contact the Disability Support Services Officer at South Seattle College and provide the appropriate documentation.
-If the student has already documented a disability or other conditions which qualify them for accommodation or if they have emergency medical information or special needs, please notify the instructor during the first week of class, notify the CTE Program Administrator, or contact Disability Support Services at South Seattle College by phone (206-934-5137), in person (Robert Smith Building, RSB Room 120), or online at www.southseattle.edu/disability-support.
+If the student has already documented a disability or other conditions which qualify them for accommodation or if they have emergency medical information or special needs, please notify the instructor during the first week of class, notify the CTE Program Administrator, or contact Access Services at South Seattle College by phone (206-934-5137), in person (Robert Smith Building, RSB Room 120), or online at www.southseattle.edu/access-services.